Last updated on 20th June 2022

 What do employers, landlords and consumers all share in common?
 They all demand references to find out whether the people they’re dealing with are trustworthy and reliable.

-When was the last time you made a restaurant reservation without first checking their reviews on TripAdvisor or Yelp?
+When was the last time you made a restaurant reservation without first checking online reviews on TripAdvisor or Yelp?
 Word of mouth recommendations are important.

 We trust the experiences of others over the claims of a company.
-Reviews can help a customer to build up a strong and immediate impression of a brand’s goods and their customer service credentials.
+Online reviews can help a customer to build up a strong and immediate impression of a brand’s goods and their customer service credentials.

 According to our own research, 9 out of 10 people say they trust what a customer says about a business more than what that business says about itself and 95% of people say that reviews – whether positive, or negative – influence their purchasing decisions.
 Clearly, reviews are now a huge part of our decision-making processes.

 On average, a customer needs to read 10 reviews before they trust a company.
-So leverage the power of recommendations by displaying unedited reviews prominently on your website, sharing positive feedback across your social media channels, and responding to reviews quickly and professionally to build a healthy reservoir of trust.
+So leverage the power of recommendations by displaying unedited positive reviews prominently on your website, sharing positive feedback across your social media channels, and responding to positive reviews (and negative, for that matter!) quickly and professionally to build a healthy reservoir of trust.

 Google My Business is the fastest-growing reviews site and offers the added bonus of better local rankings for high scoring businesses.
 There are countless other channels you can use too, including Facebook, Feefo and Trustpilot to name but a few.